bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Here the fine-tuned model went a bit off the rails repeating the same two words over and over again, which kind of makes sense in the context but is probably not correct.
-Interestingly, GPT-4 thought it was still a pretty good answer probably because the meaning is still correct.
+Interestingly, GPT-4 thought it was still a pretty good answer probably because the meaning is still about correct.

 .. code::